oliverlee/skytest/README.md

 <details><summary></summary>

-Tests can be parameterized by type
+Tests can be parameterized with a tuple-like

 ```cpp:example/type_parameterized.cpp
 #include "skytest/skytest.hpp"